Our Team

 Email

-Victoria is the Outreach and Data Analysis Specialist at IDHE.
-Her role gives her the opportunity to be involved in NSLVE data analysis and the creation of data visualizations as well as recruitment and communications with NSLVE campuses.
+Victoria is the Outreach and Data Analysis Specialist at NSLVE.
+Her role gives her the opportunity to be involved in data analysis and the creation of data visualizations as well as recruitment and communications with NSLVE campuses.
 Coming from a quantitative social science background, Victoria is interested in the intersection of quantitative research and community building and engagement.
 She holds a B.A. from Smith College in Economics and an M.A. in International Economics from The Graduate Institute of International and Development Studies in Geneva, Switzerland.

 mari german